Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Eric Winston and Wallace Gilberry

-The Bengals released a pair of veteran insurance policies on the offensive and defensive line that they have been holding on to forever in true Bengals fashion.
-Either Winston or Gilberry could be back if the youngsters who supplanted them prove that they aren't up to the task.
+The Bengals released a pair of veteran insurance policies on the offensive and defensive line that they have been holding onto forever in true Bengals fashion.
+Either Winston or Gilberry could be back if the youngsters who supplanted them prove they aren't up to the task.
 Possibly by Week 2.

 Trade Digest